Skip to main content

 Resilience & Compassion Seed Grants

 In partnership with the Campus Sustainability Fund (CSF), the Resilience Lab awards seed grants up to $5,000 to students, staff, and instructors to support the beginning stages of projects that cultivate resilience, compassion, and sustainability.
-To date, over $118,000 has been disbursed to fund community-led projects across all three UW campuses.
+To date, over $170,000 has been disbursed to fund community-led projects across all three UW campuses.
+The 2023-24 application cycle is now closed.

 2022 23 Seed Grant Awardees